lambducas/folke/docs/user_guide_en.md

 Press `Ctrl+O` or go to `File > Open File`.
 Then select the proof you want to open.

 ## Save proof
 When a proof is edited a dot appears next to the name in its tab.
-Press `Ctrl+S` or go to `File > Save File` to save the current file.
-The dot will disappear indicating that the file has been saved.
+Press `Ctrl+S` or

+go to `File > Save File` to save the current file.
+The dot will disappear indicating

+that the file has been saved.

 ## Write a proof
 1. Open or create a new proof
 2. **Premises:** Enter each premise on a seperate line by pressing `+ Premise`.
 3. **Conclusion:** Enter the conclusion in the conclusion-field
 4. **Proof:** Enter each statement and rule on seperate lines.
 Below is a list of helpful actions.

+## Validate proof
-5. **Validate proof:** Enable `Auto-check proof` using the checkbox or press `Check proof` or `Ctrl+R` to check if your proof is correct.
+Enable `Auto-check proof` using the checkbox or press `Check proof` or

+`Ctrl+R` to check if your proof is correct.

 ## Helpful actions and shortcuts
 * **Insert new line below:** Press `↓+` or `Enter` when the last argument-field is selected to insert a line below the current line.